turbo-91/session-notebook/shell_and_git/git-branches-and-prs.md

-git switch -c <branchname>	= create a new branch and switch to it git switch <branchname>	= switch branches git branch	= list your branches git branch -a	= list all branches (local and remote) git branch -d <branchname>	= delete a branch
+git switch -c <branchname> = create a new branch and switch to it git switch <branchname> = switch branches git branch = list your branches git branch -a = list all branches (local and remote) git branch -d <branchname> = delete a branch git switch -c <branchname> = create a new branch git push -u origin <branchname> = push the changes and the new branch git pull = pull to your local machine from github